wp-plugins/coinbase-tip/readme.txt

 - 2 million+ wallets
 - Affluent, tech savvy early-adopter user base that loves to support content creators online

+The default tip amount is 300 bits.
+Tippers can change that amount by adjusting it in their Coinbase Settings (https://www.coinbase.com/settings#coinbase_tip).

 == Installation ==

 0. Grab your Coinbase Username or UserID from the Coinbase Tips page.